sid-ee/concourse-pipeline-resource/README.md

 ## Installing

-This resource is only compatible with Concourse versions 0.74.0 and higher as no BOSH release is provided.
 Use this resource by adding the following to the `resource_types` section of a pipeline config:

 ```yaml